Kung Fu Panda: Legendary Warriors: DS version

 Tai Lung plans revenge to capture the Furious Five after the day he was defeated by Dragon Warrior Po.
-Whoever the player is playing as (Po and Tigress) they start training in the Valley of Peace.
+Whoever the player is playing as (Po or Tigress), they start training in the Valley of Peace.
 After their training, the player then goes to the front entrance of the village.

 The player arrives and rescues Viper from the Wu Sisters.

 After their defeat, Mantis is there, the player then journeys to rescue Monkey from Ox after General Ox's defeat.

 When the player arrives at the arena for the final battle, the player rescues Crane, fights Tai Lung and defeats him.

 Reception

-The game received mixed reviews for Wii.
-On the review aggregator Metacritic, the Wii version of the game received a score of 57, while the DS version received generally favorable reviews, receiving a score of 73.
+The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

-Media website Cinema Blend ran a negative review by Andy Keener, who labeled the Wii version "boring and tiresome".
+Media website CinemaBlend ran a negative review by Andy Keener, who labeled the Wii version "boring and tiresome".
 He also stated, "Your characters never get better, but the enemies get stronger.
 The levels never feature anything of note; they could be blank white rooms with no doors and the gameplay would be exactly the same."